LCuretti/Ameritrade-Interface/README.md

 ![Screenshot](TDStreamerTable.png)

-TDAPI TO DO:
+TO DO:

-    Add DataFrame output so the requester could choose between json and DataFrame.
+    Add DataFrame interface converter from JSON output.

-    Add Streaming data handle.
-As it is most go to SQL database.
+    Add a trigger from streamer, and ping connection to keep alive the streamer.